 The ship is released at 8:00am and we are on our way a little later.
 It's getting really hot today.
 We charter one of the small private boats and let us drive to the rocky cliffs of Parque National and the many sandy bays.

 Almost all of the surrounding beaches can only be reached by boat.
 Little paradises.
 We see frigate birds, pelicans, an eagle and rainbow fish.

 Walk through La Crucecita Huatulco

-Back at Marina Santa Cruz we take a taxi and drive to La Crucecita Huatulco.
+Back at the Marina Santa Cruz we take a taxi and drive to La Crucecita Huatulco.
 The center of Huatulco is a little inland.
 It's only two kilometers and there are three very nice ways to get there.
 We are actually used to walking this route, but the temperature of more than 30 degrees and the high humidity bothers us.

 La Crucecita is a place with nice bars, restaurants and shops.
 There is a lot of silver and handicrafts on offer, but of course also the usual trinkets.
 We visit the small church and stroll through the town.

 Street scene in the center of La Crucecita

 Everything is very clean, no dirt, no rubbish.
 After an hour we go back.
 At the port we enjoy the stay in a beach bar.
 We can do well in the shade.